 Nearly eight years later to the day, a spotlight shone down on the small town of Blacksburg, Va.
-This time freshman Lauren McCain was in German class when she and 32 others were murdered by a fellow students gunman.
-Her MySpace page still receives hundreds of hits each day.
-When you browse what has become her cyber tombstone, her faith speaks loud and clear.
+This time freshman Lauren McCain was in German class when she and 32 others were murdered by a fellow student gunman.

-"The purpose and love of my life is Jesus Christ" reads her profile.
+"The purpose and love of my life is Jesus Christ," her social media profile reads.
 "I don't have to argue religion, philosophy, or historical evidence because I KNOW Him.
 He is just as real, if not more so, as my 'earthly' father."

 The weekend after her death, CBN News reported that a man got saved in her home church because of her example.
 Most described her as a consistent Christian.
 What she spoke in front of her Christian friends was what she walked every day at Virginia Tech.

-We can't help but to be inspired by these young heroines.
+We can't help but be inspired by these young heroines.
 Their lives speak louder than any sermon could.
 What if the spotlight were suddenly shone on you?
 What would the New York Times say of you?
 Could people get saved because of your example?
-Could people discover evidence such as a MySpace page, hallmarking your love for Jesus Christ?
+Could people discover evidence on your social media hallmarking your love for Jesus Christ?